tyrchen/tyrchen.github.com/source/_posts/2012-12-28-retrospect-of-the-year-2012.markdown

 * We lose a key team member and it hurt me a lot.
 * We acquired fresh blood and that was a great shot.
 * We had to cut down the size of the team to move faster.
 Believe me, I felt much more paintful than anyone else.
-For the whole month I was in anguish until everyone found their new journey.
+For the whole month I was in anguish until everyone paved to their new journey.
 * We built a series of city guide apps, which got passionate responses from our users.
 One of the app, Hong Kong Travel Guide, held a position of No. 1 in travel leaderboard of Hong Kong app market for a period, which was a wonderful thing considering that we spent __$0__ to market it.
 * We successfully built our next gen software and would launch it formally early next year.